Since you read this site, you likely have a good handle on your investment portfolio.

 This email series will help you accumulate miles and points in the most efficient manner possible, just as I’ve attempted to do over the years.

-If you want to sign up to the Mad Fientist email list and Travel Card series, just enter your details below and you’ll instantly get an email containing the card I recommend you get first and why.
+If you want to sign up to the Mad Fientist email list and Travel Card series, just click here and you’ll get an email containing the card I recommend first and why.

 After receiving the first email, you’ll then get another email in roughly 6 months with the second card I’d recommend (and the reasons for that choice), then another ~6 months after that, and so on.